-- Religious Education will be taught throughout the school, mainly by the class teacher and may be supported from time to time by clergy from local churches and visiting speakers. - Religious Education may be taught in a 'whole class' setting but with flexibility to allow for discussion, questioning and reflection in small groups and individually. - Religious Education will include visits to local churches such as Truro Cathedral, St Clements Church & Truro Methodist Church, and other places of worship. - A variety of teaching approaches are encouraged: - \diamond $\;$ Teacher presentations, role play and story telling. - Questions and answer sessions, discussions and debates. - \diamond $\;$ Individual and group research. - Photographs, pictures and maps - ◊ Use of IT, film, podcasts, radio, websites, newspapers to research and communicate ideas.
+- Religious Education will be taught throughout the school, mainly by the class teacher and may be supported from time to time by clergy from local churches and visiting speakers. - Religious Education may be taught in a 'whole class' setting but with flexibility to allow for discussion, questioning and reflection in small groups and individually. - Religious Education will include visits to local churches such as Truro Cathedral, St. John's Church & Truro Methodist Church, and other places of worship. - A variety of teaching approaches are encouraged: - ♦ Teacher presentations, role play, story telling and drama. - Questions and answer sessions, discussions and debates. - ♦ Individual and group research. - ♦ Use of photographs, pictures, artefacts and maps - ♦ Use of IT, film, podcasts, radio, websites, newspapers to research and communicate ideas. - Mind-friendly strategies will support teaching and learning as appropriate. - Progression will be guided by the syllabus and schemes of learning that the school uses - Religious Education may be integrated with other subjects as appropriate for example IT, History and PSCHE. - Religious Education resources will be reviewed and updated regularly considering budgetary constraints. - Classroom support will be welcomed under the guidance of the teacher, eg. skilled individuals and parents etc.

-- Mind-friendly strategies will support teaching and learning as appropriate. - Progression will be guided by the syllabus and schemes of learning that the school uses - Religious Education may be integrated with other subjects as appropriate for example IT, History and PSCHE. - Religious Education resources will be reviewed and updated regularly considering budgetary constraints. - Classroom support will be welcomed under the guidance of the teacher, eg. skilled individuals and parents etc. - INSET will be included with the Strategic School Improvement Plan.
+• INSET will be included with the Strategic School Improvement Plan.
 External INSET will reflect budgetary priorities and constraints.